 Ready for takeoff to the Cosmosphere?
 The best way to get the most out of your visit is to opt for the All-Access Mission Pass, which includes access to the Hall of Space Museum, CosmoKids, a movie viewing inside the Carey Digital Dome Theater, a show in the Justice Planetarium, a Dr. Goddard’s Lab experience, and one ride on the naviGATOR Simulator.
 Launch the ultimate museum experience here!

 Do you have questions about the Cosmosphere in Hutchinson, Kansas, or the youth camps?
-Add it below and I’ll answer it for you!
-Visiting the Cosmosphere and participating in the interactive activities are out-of-this-world experiences you’ll always remember.
+Add it below, and I’ll answer it for you!
+Visiting the Cosmosphere and participating in the interactive activities are out-of-this-world experiences you’ll never forget.

 Leave a Reply